 Edit sprite_renderable.js file to Implement Per-Pixel Collision

-Create a new file in the src/Engine/Renderables/ folder and name it SpriteRenderable_PixelCollision.js.
-This file implements the per-pixel specific support for SpriteRenderable objects.
-Remember to include commands to load this new file in index.html.
-In this file, define the _setTexInfo() function to override instance variables defined in the superclass, TextureRenderable, such that these variables identify the currently active sprite element.
+Edit sprite_renderable.js to implement the per-pixel specific support for SpriteRenderable objects.
+Define the _setTexInfo() function to override instance variables defined in the superclass, TextureRenderable, such that these variables identify the currently active sprite element.

 _setTexInfo() {